 During reaction stroke, the fluid enters the rod end side of the piston through a small opening.
-This makes the piston to move left.
-Also, the exhaust flow passes freely out of the cylinder from left.
+This makes the piston move left.
+Also, the exhaust flow passes freely out of the cylinder from the left.
 Direction control valves & flow control valves are used.

 6. Write a note on pipe material, types of fittings & connectors in the fluid system.

 The pipe which is used in the fluid power system is made of steel, copper, brass, aluminum stainless steel.

 - Steel pipe & tubing are expensive & used in many hydraulic & pneumatic system.

 - Copper pipe & tubing are used fluid power lines.it is having high resistance to corrosion & easily drawn or bent.

 - Stainless steel tubing is used in certain areas of many aircraft fluid power systems.